 If we can describe Manila for you, it will be these words: exquisite, lively, and full of historical heritage.

 Of all the cities in the Philippines, Manila is said to be the place where you can go for a shopping spree!
 From cheap goods to expensive ones, you’ll surely find everything you need in Manila.
-Here are the some common shopping destinations of tourists:
+Here are some common shopping destinations for tourists:

 1. SM Mall of Asia

 SM Mall of Asia, or simply MOA, is recognized to be the 11th largest shopping mall in the world.
 MOA is not just a typical mall where you see stores, cinemas, and restaurants.
 Besides these, it also offers the following: